syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Histogram.md

 documentation: ug
 ---

-# Histogarm Chart in .NET MAUI Chart
+# Histogram Chart in .NET MAUI Chart

-## Histogarm Chart
+## Histogram Chart

 Histogram chart provides a visual display of large amount of data that are difficult to understand in a tabular or data grid form.